Frequently Asked Questions

 Q: Are there any age, weight or height restrictions?

-A: Not exactly.
-We do have full-body harnesses for kids and have taken kids as young as 3 with accompanying parents.
+A: We do have full-body harnesses for kids and have taken participants as young as 3 with accompanying parents.

-The maximum width for our adult harness is 44".
+The maximum width for our adult harness is 42", and the manufacturers recommendation is a maximum of 310 lbs for optimal safety.

 Our guides have instructed a wide range of age and experience levels, and apart from these and other health considerations, both canyoneering and rock climbing may be safely enjoyed by many.